ascend-io/ascend-community/ottos_expeditions/README.md

 Repeat the same process as the previous expeditions to build the project.
 Once the build is complete, run the **weather_impact_analysis** flow to see your changes.

 ### 5. Congratulations!
-Great job!
+Sweet!
 You've completed Expedition 5!
 Ready to take on the next challenge?

 ---